 Research on Toddlers’ Loss of Appetite

-To dig deeper into toddlers WON’T EAT phase I did a bit o research and made a survey on several Facebook parenting groups.
+To dig deeper into toddlers WON’T EAT phase I did a bit of research and surveyed several Facebook parenting groups.
 I collected data from 895 moms.
 Now I feel quite better knowing my toddler isn’t the only one having this phase for over a month.
 Hope you will benefit from this research and feel calmer as I did.
 So here are the results:

 Here are some interesting comments from moms I would like to share with you:

-RELATED ARTICLE: Dreaded of Your Baby’s First Day in Daycare?
+RELATED ARTICLE: Dread Your Baby’s First Day in Daycare?
 Don’t be

 Hope I clarified your question on how long can a toddler go without eating and their loss of appetite.
 Feel free to add your experience or knowledge you can share.